The Top Healthy Lifestyle Tips - PrescriptionPoint

 Recognizing The Silent GERD Symptoms Beyond Heartburn

-If you experience an annoying sensation in your stomach that feels like the acid in your stomach is bubbling toward your throat, maybe you have chronic heartburn.
-While it’s normal to experience heartburn from eating greasy foods, many times it could be something more severe.
+Have you ever experienced an annoying sensation in your stomach?
+It feels like the acid in your stomach is bubbling toward your throat.
+If yes, you may have chronic heartburn.
+Sometimes, it’s normal to experience heartburn from eating greasy foods.
+Yet, many times, it could be something more severe.

-GERD symptoms encompass a range of uncomfortable experiences, such as heartburn, acid reflux, and difficulties with swallowing.
-These symptoms can significantly impact the quality of life and should not be ignored.
+GERD symptoms encompass a range of uncomfortable experiences.
+It includes heartburn, acid reflux, and difficulties with swallowing.
+These symptoms can impact the quality of life.
+Thus, you should never ignore it.

 GERD stands for a medical condition called gastroesophageal reflux disease.
-This medical condition occurs when the acid in your stomach rises to your mouth, lungs, and esophagus.
+This medical condition occurs when the acid in your stomach rises.
+It could be to your mouth, lungs, and esophagus.

 The truth is the condition isn’t rare.
 Yes, you heard it right!
-According to research studies, around 18 to 27% of people in North America suffer from the condition.
+According to studies, around 18 to 27% of people in North America suffer from the same.
+If you want to know “what are the symptoms of GERD”, keep reading this post.
+Read all about warning signs, indicators of GERD, risk factors, and treatments.

 What Are the Gastroesophageal Reflux Disease Symptoms?